 Aidan Takes The Lead

-As we can see from the above table there are a whole host of trainers to have compiled a formidable record in Britain’s greatest flat race, with eight now being the magic number leading the way as of 2020.
+As we can see from the above table there are a whole host of trainers to have compiled a formidable record in Britain’s greatest flat race, with nine now being the magic number leading the way as of 2023.
 Fred Darling, John Porter and Robert Robson won’t be adding to their totals now, so one man who may extend his lead over them all is Irish training sensation, Aidan O’Brien, who reached the top of the trainers chart in 2020.

 PIGGOTT PEERLESS AMONGST RIDERS